UtopiaOS/UtopiaV3/CONTRIBUTING.md

 - One bug per issue.
 Putting many bugs in the same issue or unrelated stuff to the bug makes it hard to track and will be deleted.
 - Maximum of 3 ideas if you haven't contributed to Utopia, when you contribute to Utopia, you gain the opportunity to contribute more ideas.
 - No build issues (not the same as build bugs), any build issues you experience should be reported on the `#build-assistance` channel on our Discord
-- Don't comment on issues just comment, don't make jokes or irrelevant comments, we have the notifications enabled and this is just extreamly annoying.
+- Don't comment on issues just comment, don't make jokes or irrelevant comments, we have the notifications enabled and this is just extremely annoying.

 ## Human language and communication